 Now divide the total grade points (27) by the total attempted units (12).
 27 divided by 12 = 2.25 GPA.

-Allan Hancock College annotates two grade point averages on a student’s academic transcript.
-The Allan Hancock College cumulative GPA is based on all units attempted and units earned in all AHC credit courses.
-The degree applicable total is based on the total number of units attempted and units earned in Allan Hancock College degree applicable credit courses.
+Hancock annotates two grade point averages on a student’s academic transcript.
+The Hancock cumulative GPA is based on all units attempted and units earned in all Hancock credit courses.
+The degree applicable total is based on the total number of units attempted and units earned in Hancock degree applicable credit courses.

 Pass/No-Pass Grading Policy

-No later than the first 30 percent of the semester, students may elect whether the basis of evaluation is to be pass/no-pass or a letter grade.
+Students may elect whether the basis of evaluation is to be pass/no-pass or a letter grade until the last day of instruction.
 Pass/no-pass courses are so designated in the Announcement of Courses section of this catalog.

-A student may elect the pass/no-pass option during online registration or by completing a pass/no-pass option form and submitting it to the Admissions and Records office in Santa Maria or the administrative office of the Lompoc Valley, Santa Ynez Valley or Vandenberg AFB center by the deadline listed in the academic calendar, which is published in this catalog and in the schedule of classes and is online.
-A student who has declared an option may not later rescind that choice.
+A student may elect the pass/no-pass option during online registration or by selecting the pass/no-pass option via myHancock by the deadline listed on the academic calendar, which is published in the catalog, the schedule of classes, and online.
+A student who has selected the pass/no pass option may not later rescind that choice.

 It is the student’s responsibility to check the college catalog or with a counselor to verify that the course is offered with the pass/no-pass option.
 The grades assigned to students electing the option will be P (pass) for those who have attained course objectives to the satisfaction of the instructor, NP (no-pass) for those who have not attained the course objectives, or I (incomplete).
 The mechanics of pass/no-pass grading are as follows:

-- Students who perform at a level equivalent to A, B, or C will receive the grade.
-Students will be awarded units for the course but their grade point averages will not be affected.
+- Students who perform at a level equivalent to A, B, or C will receive the grade of P. Students will be awarded units for the course but their grade point averages will not be affected.

-- Students who perform at a level equivalent to D or F will receive NP as a grade.
+- Students who perform at a level equivalent to D or F will receive the grade of NP.
 No units will be granted and no grade points will be awarded.

 - For classes starting after the beginning of the semester or term, the option must be declared at the time of enrollment.